Crossconnell: History

-On 28 May 1892, Crossconnell experienced heavy flooding after an unusually rainfall.
+On 28 May 1892, Crossconnell experienced heavy flooding after an unusual rainfall.
 The storm led to a heavy loss of crops and livestock.

 Places of interest

-Crossconnell National School is a good example of a two classroom rural national school.
-The school was built in 1928, using a standard plan adapted to local conditions.
-The school was closed in the late 1960s with the decline in the rural population.
+Crossconnell National School - A good example of a two-classroom rural national school, the school was built in 1928, using a standard plan adapted to local conditions.
+It was closed in the late 1960s, following a decline in the rural population.

+Bunacrick traditional thatched cottage - Located on the road between Clonmany and Urris, the house was constructed around 1820.
+It is an example of traditional architecture.
+The thatched roof uses latticed restraining ropes and cast-iron stays.
+The walls of the house are made of random rubble stone.
+Historical records from the Ordnance Survey first edition map of approximately 1837 confirm the presence of a house on the site.